 Check in to hotel.
 Evening visit trek to Mini Adam's Peak to witness the beautiful sunset.
 Trek approximately 1hr30min.

-Return to Mountain Heaven hotel for dinner and overnight stay (B,D).
+Return to Heaven's Edge (Standard) hotel for dinner and overnight stay (B,D).

 Day 8: Ella / Bandarawela - Temple Stay

 Ella / Bandarawela - 13km - 30min